ndgibb/Prompt-engineering-portfolio-/README.md

 **Prompt Example**:
 *"A refrigerator runs constantly but doesn’t cool.
 Provide a diagnostic flow beginning with simple fixes.#

- -This is most likely a leaking compressor.
-First check and clean the coil filter located at the bottom of the fridge. remove the cover which usually can be snapped off.
+1. First check and clean the coil filter located at the bottom of the fridge.
+Remove the cover which usually can be snapped off.
 Then the best cleaning method is to use air to blow out the filter or try vacuuming.
-Next turn off the refridgerator for approximately 15 minutes and let the compressor cool to see if that resolves the issue.*
+2. Next turn off the refridgerator for approximately 15 minutes and let the compressor cool to see if that resolves the issue.*
+3. Check the air filter if there is one and make sure any items in the refrigerator are not blocking air flow.
+Sometimes it can be too full if on the shelf next to the filter.

 #### **DIY Repair Walkthroughs**